bseltz-cohesity/scripts/sql/sqlJobSelections/README.md

 ## Other Parameters

+* -showInstances: (optional) show status of instance selections (Auto, All, Some or Unprotected)
-* -showAllDatabases: (optional) show auto-protected and unprotected databases
+* -showADatabases: (optional) show status of database selections (Auto, Selected or Unprotected)